Well Known Nevada Turquoise Varieties

 Use Caution When Purchasing Turquoise

-Turquoise is among the most frequently counterfeited or misrepresented gemstones currently available.
-Prior to making a significant investment in turquoise, it is essential to understand the distinctions between various turquoise types, as well as recognized treatments, enhancements, and simulants.
+Turquoise ranks among the gemstones most frequently counterfeited or misrepresented in the marketplace.
+Prior to making a substantial investment in turquoise, it is essential to be knowledgeable about the distinctions between various turquoise types, as well as recognized treatments, enhancements, and simulants.